rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

     ['a2', 'a1', 'a3', 'a4'] ['a4', 'a3', 'a2', 'a1'] 0.7950
      ['a4', 'a3', 'a1', 'a2'] ['a4', 'a3', 'a1', 'a2'] 0.5265

-It is hence recommended to compute a first Bachet ranking result with the given order of the *self.actions* atribute and a second one with the corresponding reversed order.
+It is hence opportune to compute a first Bachet ranking result with the given order of the *self.actions* atribute and a second one with the corresponding reversed order.
 The best qualified of both ranking results is eventually returned.
 The :py:class:`~linearOrders.BachetRanking` class provides therefore the *BestQualified* parameter set by default to *True* (see :numref:`optimisingBachet` Lines 5 and 21)

 When the ranking result remains however suspiciously uncorrelated with the given outranking digraph, as we may notice in our example :numref:`optimisingBachet`  Line 35 below , it is recommended to set the provided *randomized* parameter (default=0) to a positive integer *n*.
 In this case, *n* random orderings of the decision actions with their reversed versions will be generated in order to compute potentially diverse Bachet ranking results.
 The best correlated Bachet ranking result will eventually be returned (see Lines 37 and 51 below).